 Code-named Ultra, the information was credited as helping to end the conflict early.

 Charles later served in Palestine, probably transmitting secret encoded signals using morse code.

-After being demobbed he worked in Preston for the English Electricity Company, which made electrical equipment, before returning to his home town of Blackpool where he became head of security at Blackpool Winter Gardens, Opera House and Tower in the 1970s and 80s.
+After being demobbed he worked in Preston for the English Electricity Company, before returning to his home town of Blackpool where he became head of security at Blackpool Winter Gardens, Opera House and Tower in the 1970s and 80s.

 He was responsible for shielding stars of the day from over-zealous fans plus protecting politicians from potential IRA attacks.

 Ed is a veteran of marathons and triathlons, and wanted to set himself a new challenge and decided to enter the Outlaw triathlon and was delighted when Alzheimer’s Research UK, an official partner for the event, accepted him onto its fund-raising team.

 Ed is already more than halfway to his £1,000 target thanks to donations from friends and family - including £100 from his mum’s cousins in memory of their own mother who had dementia and served in the Forces in the 1940s.

 Ed has taken part in other triathlons and marathons in the UK and in New Zealand where he worked as a teaching assistant.